University of Pennsylvania senior societies: Friars Senior Society

-Founded in 1899, Friars Senior Society is the oldest and most active undergraduate senior honor society at the University of Pennsylvania with over 2,100 alumni in the United States and in 23 countries throughout the world.
+Founded in 1899, Friars Senior Society is the oldest and most active undergraduate senior honor society at the University of Pennsylvania.
+It has over 2,100 alumni in the United States and 23 countries throughout the world.
 Friars was formed to establish uncompromising democracy in university activities.
-Each class is composed of one-third athletic captains, one-third performing arts leaders, and one-third student government, Greek, publications and community service leaders.
-Friars promotes interaction between those from all walks of life who have given their time and energies to making the university what it is; hence the name Friars, for those who sacrifice their time during college to meaningful activities.
-Throughout Penn's history, society members have contributed to many aspects of Penn life, such as the addition of straw hats to Hey Day in 1949, the Penn mascot in 1964 and the creation of Spring Fling in 1975.
+Each class is composed of one-third athletic captains, one-third performing arts leaders, and one-third student government, Greek, publications, and community service leaders.
+Friars promotes interaction between those from all walks of life who have given their time and energies to making the university what it is; hence the name Friars, for those who sacrifice their time during college for meaningful activities.
+The society was all-male until 1971.

-Mortar Board Senior Society
+Mortar Board

-Mortar Board is a chapter of the national Mortar Board Senior Honor Society.
-It was the first and only senior society open to women until 1971, when Sphinx and Friars became co-ed.
+Penn's Mortar Board is a chapter of the national Mortar Board honor society.
+It was the first and only senior society open to women until 1971 when Sphinx and Friars became co-ed.
 Mortar Board recognizes juniors and seniors for their achievement.